netsevdam/icy-smoke-9f36/README.md

 <!-- dash-content-start -->

-Create a blog with Astro and deploy it on Cloudflare Workers as a [static website](https://developers.cloudflare.com/workers/static-assets/).
+Create a blog with Astro and deploy it on Cloudflare Workers as a [Esenyurt Korsan Taksi](https://esenyurtkorsantaksici.blog/).

 Features: